viper-ua/http-monitoring-daemon/README.md

 >where XXXX - process id of script

 ## Change some settings
-Mail server settings can be adjusted in script section as below
+Mail server settings can be adjusted in script section as below:
 ``` ruby
 Mail.defaults do
   delivery_method :smtp, { :address              => "localhost",